 “Those who are very motivated to purchase a home should be prepared for the sticker shock associated with the increased expense of financing the purchase,” he continues.
 “Part of the flexibility that may be required includes seeking a possible downgrade of footprint or quality of home, along with the neighborhood, in order to achieve an affordable purchase.

 Reich emphasizes that buying a home in today’s market, while difficult, is still possible.
 “The average time active listings stay on the market is getting longer, resulting in a slightly less competitive market,” he says.
-National Association of Realtors data proves that out: The median days-on-market length was 38 days in February, up both month-over-month and year-over-year, which gives buyers more time to make an informed, well-considered decision.
+National Association of Realtors data proves that out: The median days-on-market length was 24 days in May, up from just 18 days in May of last year, which gives buyers more time to make an informed, well-considered decision.
 “And that’s good news for homebuyers who are still in the game.”